Quantum-Quill-314/Lux-Ex-Machina/README.md

 # The Quantum Regression: Rediscovering Planck's Constant

-> *"God does not play dice with the universe." — Albert Einstein* > *"Perhaps not, but the sensors do." — The Mystic Engineer*
+> *"God does not play dice with the universe." — Albert Einstein* > *"Perhaps not, but the sensors do." — Mystical Poet*

 ## 🌌 The Premise